 The best deer repellent is effective and safe.
 It keeps deer from grazing on your garden and lawn but does not harm animals or humans.
 Other aspects depend on your preferences.
 You can choose from permanent or temporary deterrents as well as the option of physical, electronic, or chemical repellents.
 Here are the top picks for the best deer repellents.

-Deer Out’s Deer Repellent Concentrate is a scent-based, all-natural deer repellent.
+Deer Out’s repellent is a scent-based, all-natural deer repellent.
 It does not contain harmful chemicals and is a safe option for pets, children, and the environment.

 This concentrate uses a custom blend of ingredients and oils to keep deer away from your precious plants.
 Best of all, it has a fresh peppermint scent.
 This natural repellent is safe to use on edible fruits and vegetables.